 As far as I can tell, there are two good, functional social media strategies for guys thinking about the game.
-Strategy one is the one I follow: no or minimum presence.
-I have an Instagram account but don’t use it, and have never used it, despite my interest in photography.
+Strategy one is the one I follow: no or minimal presence.
+I have an Instagram account but don’t use it and have never used it, despite my interest in photography.
 I have a Snapchat account but only use it for 1:1 communication.
 Facebook is there mostly so I can chat with women, again 1:1.
 Some women who disappear on text will reappear when contacted through other mediums, and this has led me to some lays.
 Less is more with any form of communication (which is a form of scarce, valuable attention).

 The other strategy is to fully play and invest in the social media game.
 That means consciously only posting pictures that demonstrate higher value, which usually means action shots, or shots of you with lots of different pretty girls who provide a form of social proof.
 To me this looks hard to pull off, try-too-hard, and exhausting, but it seems possible to leverage this when it’s combined with other game.
 I don’t think the cost-benefit is there, but I know a couple guys who seem to work this angle.
 Don’t know how successful it is because everyone lies about their sex lives, but I suppose it’s possible to generate lays via social media for some guys.